Arithmetic and birational properties of linear spaces on intersections of two quadrics: Introduction

 \begin{thm} Over a field $k$ of characteristic $\neq 2$, let $X$ be a smooth complete intersection of two quadrics in $\P^N$.
 Let $0\leq r\leq \lfloor\frac{N}{2}\rfloor -1$.
 If $F_r(X)(k)\neq \emptyset$, then one of the following conditions holds. \begin{enumerate} \item $F_r(X)$ is $k$-birational to $\Sym^{r+1}\mathcal{Q}^{(r)}$. \item $N=2g$ and $r=g-1$ for some $g\geq 1$.
 In this case, the subscheme of $F_{g-1}(X)$ parametrizing $(g-1)$-planes on $X$ disjoint from $\ell$ is $k$-isomorphic to the subscheme of $\Sym^{g}\mathcal{Q}^{(g-1)}$ parametrizing $g$-tuples of distinct points of $\mathcal{Q}^{(g-1)}$, and they are \(0\)-dimensional schemes of length $\binom{2g+1}{g}$. \end{enumerate} \end{thm} Two special cases of Theorem~\ref{thm:symmetric} were previously known.
 When $N=2g+1 \geq 5$ is odd, $r=g-1$, and the field is \emph{algebraically closed}, Reid proved the birational equivalence of $F_{g-1}(X)$ and $\Sym^g C$, where \(C\) is the genus \(g\) hyperelliptic curve obtained as the Stein factorization of $F_{g}(\mathcal{Q}/\P^1)\rightarrow \P^1$ \cite[Section 4]{Reid-thesis}.
 The other previously known case is when $N>2$ and $r=0$: Colliot-Th\'el\`ene--Sansuc--Swinnerton-Dyer proved that $X$ is $k$-birational to $\mathcal{Q}^{(0)}$ \cite[Theorem 3.2]{CTSSD}.

 Theorem~\ref{thm:symmetric} shows that Theorem~\ref{maximallinearspace} is a partial converse to Theorem~\ref{Fanoscheme} because symmetric powers of \(k\)-rational varieties are also \(k\)-rational \cite{Mattuck69}.
-However, it does not give the full converse because, in general, it is possible for a symmetric power of an irrational variety to be rational (see Remark~\ref{rem:sym-rational}).
+However, it does not give the full converse because, in general, it is possible for a symmetric power of an irrational variety to be rational (see Remark~\ref{rem:sym-rational}) and thus $k$-rationality of $\mathcal{Q}^{(g-2)}$ may be stronger than that of $F_{g-2}(X)$.
 For Theorem~\ref{Fanoscheme}, we show that the statement follows from Theorem~\ref{thm:symmetric} by proving that a \(k\)-point on \(F_{r+1}(X)\) gives a section of the quadric fibration \(\cal Q^{(r)} \to \bb P^1\) and hence a \(k\)-rationality construction.

 As another application of Theorem~\ref{thm:symmetric}, we prove the following (separable) $k$-unirationality criterion: \begin{thm} Over a field $k$ of characteristic $\neq 2$, fix $N\geq 6$, and let $X$ be a smooth complete intersection of two quadrics in $\P^N$.
 The following are equivalent: \begin{enumerate} \item $F_1(X)$ is separably $k$-unirational; \item $F_1(X)$ is $k$-unirational; \item $F_1(X)(k)\neq \emptyset$. \end{enumerate} In addition, if \(k=\bb R\) is the real numbers, then the above result holds for all Fano schemes of non-maximal linear subspaces.
 That is, for every $0\leq r\leq \lfloor \frac{N}{2}\rfloor -2$, \(F_r(X)\) is \(\bb R\)-unirational if and only if it has an \(\bb R\)-point. \end{thm}